openstack/nova/api-guide/source/index.rst

 The API works with keystone and oslo.policy to deliver RBAC (Role-based access control).
-The default policy file gives suggestions on what APIs should not be made available to most end users, but this is fully configurable.
+The default policy file gives suggestions on what APIs should not be made available to most end users but this is fully configurable.

 API Versions
 ============